CCDC - Asset Creation#

 Background#

-Powered by the API of Google’s Earth Engine, SEPAL facilitates the workflow for applying the Continuous Change Detection and Classification (CCDC) approach as proposed by Zhu & Woodcock 2014.
+Powered by the application programming interface (API) of Google Earth Engine (GEE), the SEPAL platform facilitates the workflow for applying the Continuous Change Detection and Classification (CCDC) approach, as proposed by Zhu and Woodcock (2014).

-CCDC is a holistic methodological framework that encompasses various aspects of space-borne, multi-temporal land mapping and monitoring using multi-temporal satellite imagery.
-The core of the method is a temporal segmentation algorithm applied at pixel-level.
-It is furthermore capable to utilize all available bands and derived band ratios.
+CCDC is a holistic methodological framework that encompasses various aspects of space-borne, multitemporal land mapping and monitoring using multitemporal satellite imagery.
+The core aspect of the method is a temporal segmentation algorithm applied at pixel-level.
+It is furthermore capable of utilizing all available bands and derived band ratios.

-CCDC is data-agnostic, meaning any type of multi-temporal satellite imagery can be ingested (e.g. optical, radar).
-SEPAL supports its usage with Landsat, Sentinel-1 & 2 as well as Planet basemaps and daily imagery.
-Note that for the latter, a Planet API key is necessary.
+CCDC is data agnostic, meaning any type of multitemporal satellite imagery can be ingested (e.g. optical, radar).
+SEPAL supports its usage with Landsat, Sentinel-1 and Sentinel-2, as well as Planet basemaps and daily imagery (for the latter, a Planet API key is necessary).

-The temporal segmentation step starts by fitting a 3rd order harmonic model to each band of the initial part of the time-series.
-Thereafter, the observations are tested against the model for each band selected as a breakpoint band.
-In case of a significant repetitive deviation from the model, a break is flagged.
-Subsequently, a new segment is initialized for the upcoming observations until the next break is going to be detected.
+The temporal segmentation step starts by fitting a third-order harmonic model to each band of the initial part of the time series.
+Then, observations are tested against the model for each band selected as a breakpoint band.
+In the event of significant repetitive deviation from the model, a break is flagged.
+Subsequently, a new segment is initialized for the upcoming observations until the next break is detected.

-A CCDC asset retains the information of change(s) happening for each pixel, including the date of the break as well as its magnitude.
-In addition, the model parameters are stored for the time-series segments in between those breaks.
-Therefore, another way of thinking about a CCDC asset is to consider it as a condensed, synthetic time-series.
-By only storing each segments model parameters, we drastically reduce the storage needs as opposed to store the full-time-series.
-At the same time, we retain the possibility to re-create the data at any given point in time by using the model’s parameters.
+A CCDC asset retains the information of change(s) occurring for each pixel, including the date of the break and its magnitude.
+In addition, the model parameters are stored for time series segments in between those breaks.
+Therefore, another way of thinking about a CCDC asset is to consider it as a condensed, synthetic time series.
+By only storing each segment’s model parameters, storage needs are drastically reduced, as opposed to storing the full time series.
+Simultaneously, the possibility of recreating the data at any given point in time by using the model’s parameters is retained.

 The creation of a CCDC asset is the mandatory first step for all types of subsequent workflows and analysis.
-This step is highly compute intense, which makes it difficult for on-the-fly-processing.
-An export as an Earth Engine asset is highly recommended.
-For this, your SEPAL account needs to be connected to your Google Earth Engine account.
-Follow Connect SEPAL to GEE to learn how to register for Google Earth Engine and connect it to your SEPAL account.
+This step is computationally demanding, which makes it difficult for on-the-fly processing.
+An export as a GEE asset is highly recommended, which requires your SEPAL account to be connected to your GEE account (see Connect SEPAL to GEE).

-Once logged into SEPAL, open the recipe menu by clicking on the orange button at the top left of the SEPAL start screen.
-Within the recipe menu (see figure below), select CCDC, which opens a new SEPAL recipe tab.
+Once logged into SEPAL, open the Recipe menu by selecting the orange button in the upper left of the SEPAL start screen.
+Within the Recipe menu (see figure below), select CCDC, which opens a new SEPAL Recipe tab.

 Parameter selection#

-The following steps describe the parameter selection that can be found on the lower right of the screen.
+The following steps describe the parameter selection that can be found in the lower right.

 The buttons open the following dialogues: